getsentry/hackweek-coda/README.md

     print(f"Workflow finished with result {result}")
 ```

-# Design Ideas
+# High-Level Design

-Coda consts of a **supervisor** which spawns workers.
-For now there is only a Python client.
+Coda consists of a **supervisor** responsible for spawning workers.
+Currently, there is only a Python client available.
-The workers pass all their communication via the supervisor.
-They connect neither to a queue
+The workers relay all their communication through the supervisor, connecting to neither a queue nor a state management
-nor a state management system.
-All that data is handled via the supervisor.
+system.
+All data is managed by the supervisor.

-The supervisor's job is to talk to the actual workflow engine.
-This has not been implemented
+The supervisor's primary responsibility is to communicate with the actual workflow engine, which has not been
-yet.
-All state is instead held in memory directly in the supervisor.
-All state is stored
+implemented yet.
+Consequently, all state data is stored directly in memory within the supervisor.
+This state is
-with the workflow.
+associated with the workflow.